yanivpaz/code-examples/assembly/timer-example/README.md

-# Timer
+# Timer demo
-The assembly demo  print userInputs number every 1 second
+The program prints integer number every 1 second.
+The code is supplied as example only and does not reflect any assembly best practices.

 ## flow
 The program will iterate over userInputs and print number every 1 second.